 - Tracking Area identity (TAI): used to identify tracking areas.
 The TAI is constructed from the PLMN identity the tracking area belongs to and the TAC (Tracking Area Code) of the Tracking Area.

 - Single Network Slice Selection Assistance information (S-NSSAI): identifies a network slice.

+- Network Identifier (NID): identifies an SNPN in combination with a PLMN ID.

+- Closed Access Group Identifier: identifies a CAG within a PLMN.
 Next Modified Subclause (new)